dtsolovos/Cyclistic/README.md

   filter(trip_length >= 1)
 ```

-I also needed create day and month fields, which is where the ```lubridate``` package came in handy:
+I wanted to compare the users' daily and monthly rides, so I needed to create day and month fields:

 ```
 cyc_clean$weekday <- wday(cyc_clean$started_at, label = TRUE, abbr = TRUE)